FAIRYLAND GARDENERS’ AND WORT-RAISERS SOCIETY invites entries for the 2018 Fairyland Veg-o-Lantern competition

 Cornish miners carried lamps to find their way underground and until the invention of the Safety Lamp by Sir Humphry Davy in 1815, these were candle stubs attached to felt hats, which posed a constant risk of explosions from mine gas.

 Cornish miner with candle on his hat (not recommended)

 In Eastern England and other areas ‘Will of the Wisp‘ is also known as ‘Fools Fire’, and some say the term “will-o’-the-wisp” simply comes from a “wisp”, or bundle of sticks or paper sometimes used as a torch.
 Glowing orbs of light or flickering flames over bogs and marshes are widely thought to be a result of burning marsh gas such as methane: lights you would be a fool to follow.
-However in Devon and Cornwall they are also known as Pixie Lights and in some cases are believed to lead travellers to hidden treasure, possibly mined by Pixies.
+However in Devon and Cornwall they are also known as Pixie Lights and in some cases are believed to lead travelers to hidden treasure, possibly mined by Pixies.
 In East Anglia the lights are known as The Lantern Man, and caused particular problems around the Broads and on the Acle Straight on Fridays.